bigscience-workshop/bigscience/train/tr8-104B-wide/chronicles.md

 PP_SIZE=32
 ```

-so 13B took 8 gpus for a single replica, and 104B needs 128 gpus (16x times)
+so 13B took 8 gpus for a single replica, and 104B needs 128 gpus (16x times more)

 I also switcheed to `--rampup-batch-size 32 32 6_000_000`, because of PP=32 (but that wasn't needed since it's the number of replicas that matters. there needs to be enough batch size to go over replicas, so `BS>n_replicas` and `BS` has to be divisible by `n_replicas`.
 Corrected this in the following experiment.)